justsml/node-streaming-image-proxy/README.md

 - `/img/42/1` - returns the first image for product 42.
 - `/img/42/1/200x200` - returns the first image for product 42 resized to 200x200.
 - `/img/614/3` - returns the third image for product 614.
-- `/img/614/3/50%` - returns the third image for product 614 resized to 50% of the original size.
 - `/img/614/3/200w` - returns the third image for product 614 resized to 200 pixels wide.

 ## Notes